Online Resource Allocation via Static Bundle Pricing: General Framework for Static and Anonymous Bundle Pricing

+We next present our general algorithmic framework, which serves as the basis for our static and anonymous bundle pricing mechanisms in the subsequent sections.
+At a high level, our framework proceeds in the following three steps.

-\paragraph{Step 1: Scale down the LP.} We first solve the original LP but with the capacity constraints scaled down by a factor of $\gamma > 1$ depending on the setting, i.e. $c(e)$ in the first LP constraint becomes $c(e)/\gamma$.
-Denote by $\fopt_{\gamma}$ the new fractional optimum.
-Note that $\fopt_{\gamma} \geq \fopt/\gamma$
+\paragraph{Step 1: Scale Down EA-LP.} We first solve EA-LP, but with the item capacity constraints scaled down by a factor $\gamma > 1$ depending on the setting; i.e. $c(e)$ in the first EA-LP constraint becomes $c(e)/\gamma$.
+We let $\fopt_{\gamma}$ denote the new fractional optimum and observe that $\fopt_{\gamma} \geq \fopt/\gamma$.

-\paragraph{Step 2: Post the menu \emph{M}.} We now create the randomized menu $M$ from the solution of the fractional relaxation according to \Cref{alg:post-menu}.
-Our menu is randomized in the sense that the algorithm draws a menu from a distribution before arrivals; importantly, the menu itself does not contain lotteries.
-The construction is guided by the per-set structure of the scaled LP.
-For values with $x_{S,v}=0$, we do not offer $S$ at a price that would attract these buyers.
-For tight values with $x_{S,v}=q_{S,v}$, we offer $\abs{\mathcal{A}_S}$ copies so that we effectively accept all such buyers when they appear, with item availability (rather than menu-entry multiplicity) being the only potential bottleneck.
-Finally, when $S$ has a crucial value, we use a more careful (and in some cases randomized) offer at price $w$ to accept these buyers in expectation close to the mass prescribed by the LP.
-We are now ready to define our algorithm.
+\paragraph{Step 2: Construction of the Pricing Menu $M$.} We next create a (possibly randomized) menu $M$ from the solution of EA-LP, using Algorithm~\ref{alg:post-menu}.
+Our menu is randomized in the sense that the number of copies of a bundle $S$ at its crucial price may be a random variable (whose value is determined before any buyer arrives); importantly, the menu itself does not contain lotteries.
+The menu construction follows the structure of EA-LP's solution described by Lemma~\ref{lem:structure-S}.
+More specifically, we do not offer any copies of a bundle $S$ at values $v$ with $x_{S,v}=0$.
+We offer $\abs{\mathcal{N}_S}$ (i.e., practically unlimited) copies of $S$ at $S$'s smallest tight value $w_S+1$ in line~3 (so, availability of $S$ at price $w_S+1$ is only restricted by item capacities).
+Finally, if $S$'s important value $w_S$ is crucial, we offer a limited (and carefully chosen) number of additional copies of $S$ at price $w_S$.
+The number of such copies depends on $x_{S, w_S}$ and is the only case where we may use randomization.

-\begin{definition}[Algorithm] Fix a menu $M$ and an instance of buyers' realized values $I$.
-Our \emph{algorithm}, denoted $\alg_{M,I}$, operates as follows. \begin{enumerate} \item The adversary selects an arrival order of the buyers in $\mathcal N$. \item Buyers arrive sequentially.
-When buyer $b$ arrives, they examine the current menu $M$ and choose a subset $J$ of available menu entries that maximizes their utility (possibly empty), subject to feasibility with the remaining item copies. \item If $J\neq \emptyset$, then for each chosen entry $(T_j,p_j,c_j)$ we decrease its remaining multiplicity by $1$, and for each item $e\in T_j$ we decrease the remaining copies of $e$ by $1$.
-Buyer $b$ is deemed \emph{accepted}. \end{enumerate} \end{definition}
+\paragraph{Step 3: Online Algorithm.} We solve EA-LP and fix a pricing menu $M$, as described in steps~1~and~2 above.
+The values $v_b$ of all buyers $b \in \mathcal{N}$ are realized and an instance $I$ is fixed.
+Given $M$ and $I$, the almighty adversary determines the arrival order of the buyers in $\mathcal N$.
+Then, the online algorithm operates in a simple posted-pricing setting as follows: \begin{enumerate} \item Buyers arrive sequentially.
+When a buyer $b$ arrives, they examine the current menu $M$ and choose a subset $J$ (possibly empty) of available menu entries that maximizes their utility.